smunaut/ice40-playground/cores/video/doc/text-mode.md

 Assuming `px` is the value from the glyph, color lookup is done like this :

- * `0000`: Perform lookup in palette `0` for color index `bg`
+ * `00x0`: Perform lookup in palette `0` for color index `{ x, bg }`
- * `0001`: Perform lookup in palette `0` for color index `8+fg`
+ * `00y1`: Perform lookup in palette `0` for color index `{ y, fg }`
  * Other value: Perform lookup in palette `1` for color index `px`

+This allows the first 4 colors to be customized directly per character and remapped.
+For instance to change text color without need for different glyphs.
-This allows to have color `0` and `1` of the glyphs be mapped to 8 possible background and 8 possible foreground colors.
-Those can be freely chosen and defined in palette `0`, the first 8 entries being background colors and the last 8 entries being foreground colors.
+The default for a monochrome font would be to have `x = 0` and `y = 1` so that in palette `0`, the first 8 entries are background colors and the last 8 entries are foreground ones.

 If the glyph uses other colors, then those are looked up directly in palette `1`.
 This way the glyph can also use static colors that don't depend on the